openalto/ietf-hackathon/docs/environment_setup.md

 # Enviroment Setup

-This is a guide to help developers to set up the basic development environment locally.
+This is a guide to help set up the basic development environment of ALTO over OpenDayliught on a local machine.

 ## Prerequisite